oat-sa/taohub-articles/forge/documentation-for-core-components/front-styling.md

 #### Extension’s custom styles

 You can create your own style sheets into a specific extension.
-You need to create a structure according to the hierarchy described into [[Front Structure]].\
+You need to create a structure according to the hierarchy described into [[Front Structure]].<br/>

 In extension’s SCSS files, include the bootstrap.

     @import "inc/bootstrap";